-The customs and excise levy will remain at 4,0 cents per litre for 2012/13.
+The customs and excise levy remained at 4.0 cents per litre for 2012/13.

-Diesel power plants with a capacity of more than 200 megawatts will receive a full refund of the general fuel and RAF levies.
+Diesel power plants with a capacity of more than 200 megawatts can receive a full refund of the general fuel and RAF levies.

-Effective from 5 April 2017, the following applies:
+Effective from 4 April 2018, the following applied:

-- the proposed increase of 30 cents per litre in the general fuel levy; and - an increase of 9 cents per litre in the RAF levy.
+- an increase in the general fuel levy of 22 cents per litre; and - an increase in the RAF levy of 30 cents per litre.